The BMA marks its 110th anniversary with an ambitious initiative centered on the environment.

 Air Quality: The Influence of Smog on European Modernism

-This focus exhibition of approximately 15 works explores the relationship between burning fossil fuels—namely, coal—and the emergence of European modernism.
+This focus exhibition of nine works explores the relationship between burning fossil fuels—namely, coal—and the emergence of European modernism.

 Earth as Medium: Extracting Art from Nature